Labour Compliance Trends in India for 2025: What Every Employer Needs to Know

 4. Rise of Hybrid Work Compliance

-- Employers may need to reimburse employees for remote work-related expenses like electricity and internet.
+Employers may need to reimburse employees for internet and electricity expenses related to remote work.

 5. Mandatory Focus on Workplace Diversity and Inclusion (D&I)

-- Companies may need to disclose their D&I metrics as part of their annual compliance reports.
+Companies may need to report diversity metrics in annual compliance reports.

 6. Gratuity and PF Coverage Expansion

-- Gratuity eligibility could be reduced from 5 years of continuous service to as low as 1 year for some sectors.
+Gratuity eligibility may decrease from five years of service to as little as one year in certain sectors.

-- PF contributions might become mandatory for contract workers and freelancers.
+Furthermore, authorities may require PF contributions for contract workers and freelancers.

 7. Greater Emphasis on Environmental, Social, and Governance (ESG) Reporting